-- A. The Contract, including the task order(s); - B. The Security Guard Post Assignment Record (DHS form TBD); - C. The Officer's Duty Book (including FPS Operating Orders and Standing Operating Procedures and the Building Occupant Emergency Plan); - D. Security Guard Information Manual (SGIM)
+- A. The BPA, including the call(s); - B. The Security Guard Post Assignment Record (DHS form TBD); - C. The Officer's Duty Book (including FPS Operating Orders and Standard Operating Procedures and the Building Occupant Emergency Plan); - D. Security Guard Information Manual (SGIM)

-In the event of an inconsistency between documents, the Contract takes precedence over other documents.
+In the event of an inconsistency between documents, the BPA takes precedence over other documents.

-C-6.2 Security Guard Post Assignment Record
+6.2 Security Guard Post Assignment Record

 - A. Security guards shall perform all tasks in accordance with the duties outlined on the Security Guard Post Assignment Record (Post Orders), which are prepared by FPS for all shifts on each post.
 The Post Orders define the specific duties that the contract security guards are to perform.
 The security guards shall not deviate from the directions provided by the Post Orders except in emergencies or as directed by the COTR.
-The FPS COTR may modify, amend, and/or revise the Post Orders to change shift duties, start and stop times, and post locations provided the change is within the Contract scope and has no impact on the Contract cost.
-Such changes shall not require modification to the task order or Contract. - B. The duties of most security guard posts require that a security guard not leave his post until properly relieved.
+The FPS COTR may modify, amend, and/or revise the Post Orders to change shift duties, start and stop times, and post locations provided the change is within the BPA scope has no impact on price.
+Such changes shall not require modification to the BPA or call. - B. The duties of most security guard posts require that a security guard not leave his post until properly relieved.
 Where this is required, it will be specifically stated on the Post Orders.
-Additionally, each task order will identify posts that require relief breaks. - C. Changes to the post orders that increase or decrease the number of hours specified, that increase or decrease the amount of equipment and/or supplies required, or otherwise affect the Contractor's cost or the Contract price, must be made by the CO through a written modification to the Contract or task order.
-The Contractor may be financially liable for accepting or implementing changes by anyone other than the CO; therefore, the Contractor shall be responsible for verifying with the CO whether any requested changes should be provided pending issuance of a Contract or Task Order modification.
+Additionally, each task order will identify posts that require relief breaks. - C. Changes to the post orders that increase or decrease the number of hours specified, that increase or decrease the amount of equipment and/or supplies required, or otherwise affect the Contractor's cost or the call price, must be made by the CO through a written modification to the individual call.
+The Contractor may be financially liable for accepting or implementing changes by anyone other than the CO; therefore, the Contractor shall be responsible for verifying with the CO whether any requested changes should be provided pending issuance of a BPA or call modification.

-C-6.3 Typical Duties
+6.3 Typical Duties

-A. Security guards will be required to perform a variety of security-related duties, depending on the type of posts to which they are assigned.
+- A. Security guards will be required to perform a variety of security-related duties, depending on the type of posts to which they are assigned.
 Each security guard post will have a Security Guard Post Assignment Record (Post Orders) and an Officer's Duty Book.

 - B. Security guards must be thoroughly familiar with the post orders at all posts where they are assigned to work.
 Under no circumstance should any security guard neglect his/her assigned duties in order to familiarize him/herself with post orders.

-- C. Security guard post assignments may include, but are not limited to, the following duties and responsibilities:
+- C. Security guard post assignments may include, but are not limited to the following duties and responsibilities:

 - 1. Access control;

 - 2. Package screening;

 - 3. Personnel screening;

 - 4. Traffic control;

 - 5. Visitor processing;

 - 6. Vehicle inspection;

 - 7. Communications and dispatching;

 - 8. Patrol operations;

-- 9. Emergency and event response.
+- 9. Emergency and event response;

+- 10. Raising and lowering flags.

 - D. Security guards should be familiar with the area of their posts.
 Off-going guards should provide a brief to on-coming guards of the events and occurrences that have recently happened, are continuing, or are anticipated for the post.

-C-6.3-1 Access/Egress Posts
+6.3-1 Access/Egress Posts